 Each IP address must be unique on its own network.
 Networks can be isolated from one another, and they can be bridged and translated to provide access between distinct networks.
 A system called Network Address Translation, allows the addresses to be rewritten when packets traverse network borders to allow them to continue on to their correct destination.
 This allows the same IP address to be used on multiple, isolated networks while still allowing these to communicate with each other if configured correctly.

-There are two revisions of the IP protocol that are widely implemented on systems today.
-IPv4, which is the fourth version of the protocol, currently is what the majority of systems support.
-The newer, sixth revision, called IPv6, is being rolled out with greater frequency due to improvements in the protocol and the limitations of IPv4 address space.
+There are two revisions of the IP protocol that are widely implemented on systems today: IPv4 and IPv6.
+IPv6 is slowly replacing IPv4 due to improvements in the protocol and the limitations of IPv4 address space.
 Simply put, the world now has too many internet-connected devices for the amount of addresses available through IPv4.

 IPv4 addresses are 32-bit addresses.
 Each byte, or 8-bit segment of the address, is divided by a period and typically expressed as a number 0–255.
 Even though these numbers are typically expressed in decimal to aid in human comprehension, each segment is usually referred to as an octet to express the fact that it is a representation of 8 bits.